cloud-gov/federalist.18f.gov/pages/using-federalist.md

 ## Managing site settings

 The settings option for a site lets you adjust how Federalist handles the site.
-These settings are generally for advanced functionality and most users will not need to change them.
+These settings are for advanced functionality and most people will not need to change them.

 - **Default branch** This is the branch of the site's repository that is built and hosted as the production version of the site.
 Other branches are considered drafts.
 Changing this value will rebuild the site using a different branch.